Sauravgem92/Job-Search-Platform/README.md

 And in footer you can read about us, our services and connect with us with our Social media.

 # Drawbacks
-Currently it is a static website so different functionality will not work.
+Currently it is a static website so different functionality will not work .